mehtarit/Bedrock/README.md

 #### 7. Fibonacci Huge
 Return Fn mod m where Fn is the nth Fibonacci number. n can be as large as 10^18 and m is at most 10^3.
 (Max time used: 0.02/1.00, max memory used: 9912320/536870912.)

+#### 8. Last Digit of Sum of Fibonacci Numbers
+Return the last digit of sum of fibonacci numbers up to any n, where n can be as large as 10^18.
+(Max time used: 0.00/1.00, max memory used: 9609216/536870912.)